010001000100000101000001/human-anatomy-quiz/README.md

 - The users score will be tallied as the user progresses through the quiz.
 - After completion of the quiz the score will be updated to a Leaderboard of the top 10 scores.

+### Target Users
+- This game is aimed at all individuals but mainly caters to students who are studying human physiology and anatomy.
+These students often need to test their knowledge as they prepare for exams.
+The quiz provides a valuable tool for them to assess their understanding of various anatomical concepts and reinforce their learning through interactive gameplay.
+Many students preparing for exams, whether in high school, college, or medical school, require resources to help them review and practice.
+This game offers a structured quiz format that covers essential topics in human anatomy, allowing students to assess their strengths and weaknesses in specific areas of study.
+The game offers a fun and engaging way for students to learn.
+By presenting questions in a quiz format with multiple-choice answers, it encourages active participation and stimulates memory recall.
+As students progress through the quiz, they can track their performance and identify areas for improvement, enhancing their overall learning experience.
+The inclusion of a leaderboard adds a competitive element to the game, motivating students to strive for higher scores and outperform their fellow students.
+The game's accessibility makes it suitable for a wide range of users, from beginner-level students to those with more advanced knowledge of human anatomy.
+The clear instructions and intuitive gameplay make it easy for users to dive into the quiz and start testing their knowledge immediately.
+By allowing users to compete for top scores on the leaderboard, the game promotes a sense of community.

 ## Existing Features

 ### Start
 The program starts with an infinite loop which will continue until a valid username is entered by the user.
 Prompting the user with the input function: "Enter your username:"

 ![image](https://github.com/010001000100000101000001/human-anatomy-quiz/assets/147556282/1a673d1a-fc18-4385-a130-455b3ec7575b)

 The  .strip() method is used to remove any leading or trailing whitespace from the input.
 This ensures that usernames with unintentional spaces are handled properly.
 The code checks if the entered username is empty and gives feedback to the user:  "Invalid.
 Please enter a non-empty username."
 The input("Press Enter to continue..") is used to pause the execution until the user presses enter giving the user time to respond.

 ![image](https://github.com/010001000100000101000001/human-anatomy-quiz/assets/147556282/3f10e1ad-e31c-4953-a32a-323c61f8a611)

 If the length of the username exceeds 20 characters, the user is informed that the username is invalid, and they're prompted to enter a username with a maximum character length of 20.

 ![image](https://github.com/010001000100000101000001/human-anatomy-quiz/assets/147556282/c022cbfd-1140-402c-af4a-975fac11d397)